Dosage form: cream

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 Adequate long-term studies in animals to evaluate carcinogenic potential have not been conducted with fluorouracil.
-Studies with the active ingredient of Fluorouracil 5% Topical Cream, 5-fluorouracil, have shown positive effects in in vitro tests for mutagenicity and on impairment of fertility.
+Studies with the active ingredient of fluorouracil, 5-fluorouracil, have shown positive effects in in vitro tests for mutagenicity and on impairment of fertility.

 5-Fluorouracil was positive in three in vitro cell neoplastic transformation assays.
 In the C3H/10T½ clone 8 mouse embryo cell system, the resulting morphologically transformed cells formed tumors when inoculated into immunosuppressed syngeneic mice.